Hexagon/croner/docs/src/contributing.md

 ### Testing your changes

 Make sure you add test cases for your changes.
-While developing, use `npm run test` to run run quick tests against `/src/*`.
+While developing, use `deno task test` to run run quick tests against `/src/*`.

 ### Commit your update

-Please run `npm run build` before committing, to update the dist-files, and to make sure every test and check passes.
+Please run `deno task build` before committing, to update the dist-files, and to make sure every test and check passes.
 When using this command, both source code, and all generated code will be tested, so it can take a while.

-If you make changes to any function Interface, or to JSDoc in general, you should also run `npm run build:docs` to update the generated documentation.
+If you make changes to any function Interface, or to JSDoc in general, you should also run `deno task build:docs` to update the generated documentation.

 See [package.json](https://github.com/Hexagon/croner/blob/master/package.json) scripts section for all available scripts.